Zeutschler/tinyolap/README.md

 To dive deeper, please visit the **TinyOlap documentation** at [https://tinyolap.com](https://tinyolap.com)

 ## Why Building An In-Memory Database In Plain Python?
-TinyOlap started as a by-product of a research project - we simply needed a super-light-weight MOLAP database.
+TinyOlap started as a by-product of a research project - we simply needed a super-light-weight MOLAP database to feed thousands of databases into a neuronal network for training it on how to do proper business planning.
-But there was none that fits our needs, so I build one.
+But there was no such database that fits our needs, so I build one.

 TinyOlap is also a reminiscence and homage to the early days of OLAP databases, where great products like Applix TM/1 or MIS Alea enabled business users to build expressive data models with dimension, cubes and complex